Sphinx belis Linnaeus, 1758, Syst. Nat. (Edn 10) 1: 493. Type locality: "in calidis regionibus".

-Polychromatic, with green, black and pink forms.
+Polychromatic, with green, black and pink forms [A plate from Butler (1876)].
 The colouring of the green and dark forms is as described for the third instar.
 In the pink form, head a degraded rust-colour or greenish-red, with an indistinct yellowish subdorsal stripe and a yellowish stripe separating face from cheek.
 Labrum, ligula and mandible green, the last with tip black; antenna greenish with a rusty tinge.
 Body pink above the dorso-lateral stripe, glaucous-green below it, the whole dotted with white.
 Segment 2, the subspiracular region of 3 and 4 and venter of 5 and 6 suffused with yellowish-brown; other segments slightly suffused with orange in spiracular region.
 There is a faint, neutral-coloured dorsal stripe, and a white dorso-lateral stripe from 3 to base of horn, which is very broad and well-defined on 12.
 There is also a yellow, interrupted subspiracular stripe from 5 to tip of anal flap.
 Horn black, with black tubercles; legs red, with black claws and basal segment (These features distinguish the larva from that of M. affictitia).
 Prolegs with a black band on front surface near base.
 Spiracles oval, flush, orange, the surface of the body round them suffused with dull orange (Bell & Scott, 1937).

 The larvae closely resemble those of Macroglossum affictitia in appearance and habits; both can be found together on the strychnine tree (Strychnos nux-vomica).